SFDC-Assets/TLDR-Button/README.md

 *Disclaimer:* code is as-is and is intended for learning/demonstration purposes only.
 It is not to be used for implementation.

+*Instructions on setup (1-min)*
-*Instructions:* Go to Setup >> Custom Metadata Types >> find one called TLDR.
+- (1) Go to Setup >> Custom Metadata Types >> find one called TLDR.
 Now, click into it and click "Manage TLDR."
 From there, add the object and its field you want to summarize within a record.
 Popular examples are as follows: Object: Task / Field Name: Description.
 Object: Case / Field Name: Description.
 Object: EmailMessage / Field Name: TextBody
+- (2) Setup >> Global Actions >> New Action.
+Call this "Summarize" or whatever you'd like.
+Action Type: Lightning Component.
+Lightning Component: pick "c:TLDR_go."
+Height: go with 250px.
+Label: "Summarize."
+Now, you're able to drag this on any record page via Page Layouts - look for "Summarize" under Lightning Actions and drag it over.
+And based on what you did in Custom Metadata Types, it will listen to the Object you dragged it on and summarize the field in there.
+Example --> Object: Task / Field Name: Description